OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - `'Homo sapiens' SubClassOf 'Hominidae'`
 - `'whisker' SubClassOf (not ('in_taxon' some 'Hominidae'))`

 Unfortunately, neither reasoner detects the other two problems.
 We'll address the 'whisker in catfish' first.
 The reasoner infers that this class is `in_taxon` both 'Mammalia' and 'Siluriformes'.
 While these are disjoint classes (all sibling taxa are asserted to be disjoint in the taxonomy ontology), there is nothing in the ontology stating that something can only be in one taxon at a time.
-The most intuitive solution to this problem would be to assert that `in_taxon` is a functional property.
-However, due to limitations of OWL, can't be used in combination with property chains.
+The most intuitive solution to this problem would be to assert that `in_taxon` is a [functional property](https://www.w3.org/TR/owl2-primer/#Property_Characteristics).
+However, due to limitations of OWL, functional properties can't be used in combination with property chains.
 Furthermore, functional properties aren't part of OWL EL.
 There is one solution that works for HermiT, but not ELK.
 We could add an axiom like the following to every "always in taxon" restriction:

 - `'hair' SubClassOf (in_taxon only 'Mammalia')`